 This non-descript apartment building was where young Dorothy Rothschild lived before her mother died.

 This house is on West 72nd Street, near the corner of Broadway.
 At one time it was a much more pleasant street corner.
-But someone threw up the ugly Alexandra building (home to Urban Outfitters) across the street from 214 W. 72, where the grand Hotel St. Andrew was.
+But someone threw up the ugly Alexandra building (home to Urban Outfitters) across the street, where the grand Hotel St. Andrew once stood.